biswajitdashh/Tender-Document-Analyzer/README.md

 # Tender-Document-Analyzer

-Made a Document Analyzer using Chatgpt API by Open AI for Tender based Documents.
-Used Django for building the framework on which this web application is based on.
-The Web App consists of 4 pages- Login,Signup, Upload and Results.
-Haven't focused much on the UI as this is more about the functionality of the code and harnessing the power of the AI.
-First I converted the whole PDF into Text followed which I extracted the dates using Python's Library Regex.
-Passed on the following data as parameters onto the API after a lot of hit and trials with token sizes, chunk sizes and what not upon which I finally settled on the code that gave me fascinating results after going gung ho on the chatgpt documentation.
-Gave the output side by side along with the original PDF for easy comparision.
+I developed a Document Analyzer application utilizing the ChatGPT API from OpenAI, designed to process tender documents.
+The application is built on Django, providing a robust framework for our web application, which consists of four main pages: Login, Signup, Upload, and Results.
+The core functionality begins with converting PDF documents into text.
+This is achieved through a reliable text extraction process.
+Following this, I implemented Python’s Regex library to meticulously extract dates from the converted text.
+After refining the process through extensive experimentation with token sizes and chunking strategies, I established optimal parameters for the API interactions.
+This approach has resulted in highly accurate and relevant outputs.
+To enhance user experience, the application displays the AI-generated insights alongside the original PDF text, enabling straightforward comparison and verification of the information extracted by the AI.
+This setup emphasizes functionality over aesthetics, focusing on leveraging the AI's capabilities rather than the user interface design.

 ## Features